Shareholder says Ecclestone drove hard bargain over F1 sale

 "He wrote something on a small piece of paper which he pushed across the table.
 On this piece of paper was the figure two billion dollars," added Mackenzie.

-That was the broad valuation on which CVC acquired a 47 percent stake in the business from German bank BayernLB [BAYLB.UL].
+That was the broad valuation on which CVC acquired a 47 percent stake in the business from German bank BayernLB .

 CVC remains the largest shareholder in Formula One and Mackenzie has said he would fire Ecclestone if he was found guilty of wrongdoing.